 I also work with couples on a range of issues, including:

-- The legacy of growing up with our original caregivers
+- The legacy of family bereavement

 - Family life

 - Sex and intimacy